sajiddd01/Temperature-converter-/README.md

-# Temperature-converter-
+# Temperature Converter

-Bharat Intern
-About Section
-Temperature converter that allows you to convert temperatures between Celsius, Kelvin, and Fahrenheit using HTML, CSS, and JavaScript.
-Features
-Convert temperatures between Celsius, Kelvin, and Fahrenheit.
-Simple and intuitive user interface.
+This code creates a simple temperature converter that allows users to input a temperature in one unit (Kelvin, Celsius, or Fahrenheit) and convert it to another unit.